AIHEC Land Grant Initiative

 The term “land grant” defines a set of colleges and universities that Congress has designated as having a formal relationship with the Federal government through the U.S. Department of Agriculture (USDA), and with a mandate to provide practical education in the agricultural and mechanical arts.
 Congress first bestowed land grant status to one educational institution per state under the initial land grant legislation, the First Morrill Act of 1862.
 Under the terms of that Act, grants of land were given to institutions to fund their operations, so that is where the term “land grant” originated.

 After much hard work by the American Indian Higher Education Consortium (AIHEC), tribal colleges and universities (TCUs) were given Congressional land grant status under the Equity in Educational Land-Grant Status Act of 1994.
 These land grant TCUs are collectively known as the “1994 land grant institutions,” or “1994 institutions,” or simply, “the 1994s.”

-In summary, the land grant system was created with the goal of providing practical education to all peoples of various races and social classes.
-It has become a powerful and diverse collection of colleges and universities with a Congressional mandate and a formal relationship with the federal government through USDA.
+The land grant system was created with the goal of providing practical education to all peoples of various races and social classes.
+It has become a powerful and diverse collection of colleges and universities that provide education, community extension services and research to the public.
 The 1994s are the most recent members of the land grant system, and their funding supports programs in natural resources and the environment, heath and wellness, economic and community development, youth development, agriculture, and much more.

 AIHEC’s Land Grant Initiative focuses on supporting TCUs through the following programs:

-FALCON is a non-profit, professional association, sanctioned by motion of the AIHEC Board of Directors, that represents administrators, faculty and staff at 1994 Land-Grant Institutions.
+FALCON is a non-profit, professional association sanctioned by the AIHEC Board of Directors.
+It represents administrators, faculty, extension educators, researchers and staff at 1994 Land-Grant Institutions.
 FALCON works closely with AIHEC to provide technical assistance, networking opportunities and professional development to its members.